Effective Bass Practice: Stop Practicing More — Start Practicing Less (Less Chaos)

 Here’s something I keep having to relearn:

-When practice isn’t working, the answer is rarely “more hours.”
+When you’re not having an effective bass practice, the answer is rarely “more hours.”

 It’s usually less chaos.